pjvds/tidy/README.md

 // get a logger for the current context log := tidy.GetLogger()

-// log entry with single field log.With("user", session.User).Debug("user authenticated")
+// log an entry with a single field at debug level log.With("user", session.User).Debug("user authenticated")

-// log entry with multiple fields log.Withs(tidy.Fields{
+// log entry with multiple fields at warning level log.Withs(tidy.Fields{
   "user": session.User,
   "url": request.Url,